Batman: The Enemy Within: Setting

 The Enemy Within is set in the same Batman continuity introduced in Batman: The Telltale Series, which took place a number of years into Batman's career.
-Like the previous installment, the game is set during the mid-to-late 2010s in Gotham City, primarily the Batcave, Wayne Enterprises and Gotham City Police Headquarters.
+Like the previous installment, the game is set during the mid-to-late 2010s in Gotham City, primarily the Batcave, Wayne Enterprises, and Gotham City Police Headquarters.
 The game also follows the events of the previous game, taking place between a couple of months to a year after these events.

 Plot

 A year after defeating the Children of Arkham, Bruce Wayne witnesses the return of the Riddler to Gotham while investigating arms dealer Rumi Mori.
 Batman, Commissioner Gordon, and the GCPD fail to capture Riddler, and the investigation is taken over by the mysterious Agency, led by Amanda Waller.
 Riddler leaves behind a puzzle box for Batman.
 When Lucius Fox investigates the puzzle at Bruce's request, he is killed by a homing missile summoned by a signal emitted from the device.
 At Lucius's funeral, Bruce reunites with Arkham patient John Doe, who offers to help Bruce track down Riddler if Bruce agrees to meet his friends, known as "the Pact".
 Following John's tip to Riddler's lair, Batman and Gordon deduce that Riddler is targeting Agency operatives with missiles he had purchased from Mori.
-Batman apprehends Riddler, but the criminal is shot in the neck with a poison dart by an unknown assailant.
-As he dies, Riddler reveals he is also a member of the Pact.
+Batman apprehends Riddler, who reveals he is also a member of the Pact, but Riddler is shot dead by an unknown person.
 Waller assumes control of Gotham law enforcement.
 With Riddler, her previous lead to the Pact, dead, she reveals she knows Batman's secret identity and blackmails him to infiltrate the Pact as Bruce.

 After Batman fails to stop Bane from raiding a GCPD armory, Bruce establishes a friendship with John to infiltrate the Pact through him.
 Harley Quinn demands Bruce prove himself by stealing an electronic skeleton key from Wayne Enterprises.
 Bruce succeeds but arouses suspicion from Lucius's daughter Tiffany.
 After convincing fellow Pact members Bane and Mr. Freeze to trust him, Bruce accompanies them as they raid an Agency convoy and recover Riddler's preserved body.
 Catwoman, revealed to be a former associate of Riddler, helps Bruce and John uncover SANCTUS, a rogue faction of the Agency with which Riddler was formerly involved.
 From Riddler's laptop, the Pact tracks down their target: the hidden SANCTUS lab in Gotham.
 Tipped off by Tiffany, Gordon arrests Bruce for colluding with the Pact, but Waller intervenes and has Gordon dismissed.
 Just before their raid on SANCTUS, the Pact suspects a mole, and Bruce is forced to give up either himself or Catwoman as the traitor.
 Bruce, as himself or Batman, foils the raid, but Harley escapes with a sample of a biological weapon known as the Lotus virus.